-- Add the beef, ground desiccated coconut, curry powder, coconut cream, soy sauce and beef stock.
+- Add the beef, ground desiccated coconut, curry powder, coconut milk, soy sauce and beef stock.
 Bring to a boil and simmer in very low heat for 2 hrs.

 - or until sauce dries out.
 While cooking don’t forget to mix it regularly to prevent beef sticking in the bottom of the pan, also if water is not enough add several tablespoons to have some moisture.

 - Season with salt then serve with freshly steamed rice.